ov-i/BrittleHeart/README.md

 The scale of potencial possibilites as Flutter provides to us is awesome, it makes me fall in love once again in IT.
 I don't know why but it is as it is
 - 🌱 I’m currently learning something new, as I mentioned before.
 Creating, testing - expecialy testing new apps.
 I am reading about Docker and Kubernetes's Cluster, about possibilites of Jest, Vue..
 But currently I am exited about flutter and raspberry Pi.
 I wonder what can I do with these cool tools.
+- PS: Recently in love triangle with Vue and Rust ❤️

 <!---
 BrittleHeart/BrittleHeart is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.